pvdabeel/prolog/Source/Application/Wrapper/Linux/README.md

 mid-run). `refresh-kb` temporarily unfreezes the baseline (`chmod -R u+w`, plus `chattr -R -i` defensively in case an old freeze used it), runs `portage-ng-dev --sync` against the pinned tree, then re-freezes.

+`refresh-portage-ng` re-deploys the Prolog source tree itself (mirrors the `bootstrap_install_portage_ng` step).
+Use it after pulling new commits to the host-side checkout: every fresh session bind-mounts the baseline copy, so without this step new sessions keep running yesterday's resolver.
+It unfreezes, rsyncs (or `git fetch`/`reset --hard` if `PORTAGE_NG_URL` is set), refreshes the in-baseline `/usr/local/bin/portage-ng-dev` shim plus the `tinderbox-matrix` helper, then re-freezes.
+It does **not** regenerate `kb.qlf` — only run `refresh-kb` for that, and only when the parser or grammar actually changed (planner / pipeline / scheduler / printer edits do not require it).

 `install-ccache` is the same `bootstrap_install_ccache` step run
 standalone: useful to retrofit ccache into a baseline that was